vp93/Jquery-Search-Filter/README.md

 live version : https://codepen.io/Vinnn/pen/BVKMeB

-Feel free to use, modify, redistribute and use in your own projects.
+Feel free to modify, redistribute and use in your own projects.